Unified Gaussian Primitives for Scene Representation and Rendering: Conclusion

 \section{Conclusion}

 In this work, we have presented a novel volumetric rendering primitive for unified scene representation.
 By combining anisotropic 3D Gaussian distribution and a non-exponential, linear transmittance model, our primitives can adapt to hard surfaces, thin structures, and aggregated elements.
 The primitive appearance is defined by a flexible phase function that incorporates both the NDF of an aggregation and the base BSDF of each aggregated element.
 Our representation provides efficient Monte Carlo operations to enable Monte Carlo path tracing for global illumination.
-We have demonstrated the generality and quality of our representation with various rendering applications and provided methods to acquire data from other existing representation.
-Furthermore, we have implemented gradient-based transmittance optimization to showcase the simplicity of differentiating our representations, exhibiting potential for further differentiable rendering tasks.
+We have demonstrated the generality and quality of our representation with various rendering applications and provided methods to acquire data from other existing representations.
+Furthermore, we have demonstrated the applicability of our method to differentiable rendering applications, including transmittance optimization and image-based radiance field reconstruction.

-Our method has several limitations that could serve as fruitful topics for future research.
-Our transmittance model shares the common limitation with the model by \citet{vicini2021non} that it does not conform to certain physical constraints, such as the weak reciprocity proposed by \citet{d2018reciprocal}.
-Developing a reciprocal formulation for general heterogeneous non-exponential transport remains an open problem.

-Additionally, our method currently does not support refraction inside a solid.
-Rendering refraction requires tracking the change of index of refraction when a ray enters or exits a medium boundary.
-When a scene is entirely modeled by our volumetric Gaussian primitives, there is no clear definition of medium boundaries or mechanism to separate interior and exterior parts.
-However, translucency is possible using a thin-surface BSDF as the base BSDF of our phase function (\autoref{eq:phase_function}). \autoref{fig:leaf} shows a simple example.

-Our method currently assumes that scattering in a primitive can be modeled accurately without an exitant positional distribution, as considered in subsurface scattering~\citep{jensen2001bssrdf} or shell transport~\citep{moon2007rendering}.
-This is justified by the typical use case where a single primitive covers a small surface patch or a small cluster of oriented elements.
-A more stringent treatment is left for future applications such as level-of-detail rendering, where the impact of the exitant positional distribution could be more obvious as a primitive covers a large volume~\citep{kerbl2024hierarchical}.

-While out of the scope of this work, a full path-space differentiable rendering formulation for our representation, similar to that for exponential volumes \citep{zhang2021path}, will enable more powerful inverse rendering applications.
-Finally, a GPU implementation of our method will likely achieve significant performance improvement on intersection testing over our current CPU implementation, as shown by recent work~\citep{moenne20243d}.